CelestinaDragoni/open-joystick-display/README.md

 ![Open Joystick Display](https://ojdproject.com/images/logo-dark.png)

 # Open Joystick Display
-**A powerful and easy to use streamer-ready display for your joystick or gamepad.
+**A powerful and easy to use streamer-ready overlay for your joystick or gamepad.
 Completely free and open source.**

-## Features
+### Version 1.03 (NEW)
+* PC-Engine Controller Themes
+* Sega Dreamcast Controller Themes
+* Sega Saturn Controller Themes
+* Support for CAPTURE and RUN Buttons
+* Minor changes and patreon backers list.

+### Version 1.02
+* Support for continuous integration pipeline.
+* macOS Support
+* Linux 32-Bit Support

+### Version 1.01
+* Bug fix for some issues with the sidebar and inputs losing focus.
+* Bug fix to allow the deadzone value to be changed.
+* Some visual modifications to the Gamecube controller.
+* Windows 32-Bit Support

-### New Features in 1.0 Stable
+### Version 1.0
 * Updated interface and color theme.
 * Broadcast profiles
 * Brand new themes for the following platforms.
 All with various controller styles as well as streamer-style color options!
 Included in this update are: